DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 Brilliant. no, yeah, so yeah, so I did have a bit, it is a really good questions ’cause it does make you think, and in some ways we did start this when we said we’ll do this together and, my first thought, and it’s the first thing is that I’m doing it because I have to go in public and learn the stuff which I’m trying to learn.

-So this podcast has all been about learning all the new CSS stuff and I’ve needed to do that and.
+So this chat has all been about learning all the new CSS stuff and I’ve needed to do that and.
 Doing something with you, it forces me to an agenda where I can’t cheat myself out learning if I’m gonna talk about it.
 I need to know a little bit about it, and so I’ll work harder at learning.
 So that’s the primary goal,

 \[00:19:14\] **Nathan Wrigley:** right?